EchoQuill/owo-dusk/README.md

 ----
 * Multi Account Support!!
 * Supports Both mobile and desktop/laptop!
+* Cool website for solving captchas in one place (localhost one)
 * auto hunt
 * auto battle
 * auto pray